monpeco/USMx-STV1.1x/week3/frameworks.md

 to constantly have to change the test cases because once again that cost may negate the benefit of automation.

 ---

+#### What to Automate

+Not everything can be automated.
+Some products or programming languages do not have a framework for automation and so writing the framework first may be too costly.
+Some systems or features of a system may change so often that, as mentioned in previous section, the cost of updating the tests would negate the cost of having automation in the first place.

+And in some cases, especially when testing a web interface, one has to deal with network and internet speed where the test would have to built-in delays not to fail unnecessarily, in which case the automated tests may actually take longer than doing the tests manually.

+So how do you determine if you should automate something?
+There are certain tasks, tests, and situation where automation is the most beneficial.
+These include:

+·         Unit test cases which are easily coded and easily executed within a testing framework

+·         Repetitive tests that need to be conducted often such as for every new driver build (used as regression testing)

+·         Tests which are tedious and/or prone to human error such as checking numbers or other detailed data (e.g. decimal point to 10 digits)

+·         Tests that have to be run many times but with different data or on different hardware/software

+·         Tests that cannot be done manually such as simulating 100 concurrent users on the system or input of 500 pieces of data

+·         Tests that would take a lot of time and effort to do manually but can be automated and re-run easier

+---